-Pohoda takes place 6th – 8th July 2018 at Trencin, Slovakia, situated 120km from Bratislava and 190km north-east of Vienna.
-Jake Bugg and alt-J are amongst this year’s acts.
+Pohoda takes place 5th – 7th July 2018 at Trencin, Slovakia, situated 120km from Bratislava and 190km north-east of Vienna.
+The Chemical Brothers, Ziggy Marley and Jamie Cullum are amongst this year’s acts.

 Described as a music and arts festival where alternative, indie, electronica, world music & punk meet classical; alongside literature, dance, visual art, film and theatre, it specialises in putting together interesting combinations of different artists – for example, in 2014 the Ukrainian Philharmonic were followed onstage by Kraftwerk and their incredible 3D show.

 The festival is based at a former military airfield in the valley of the river Vah surrounded by three of the Western Carpathian Mountains.
 From a visitor’s point of view, the festival area is easy to reach and provides an ideal and generously designed area for a limited capacity of 30,000 visitors.
 Forget about queuing for food or toilets, cramped camping or moving around the site in large crowds – the capacity is set in a way that ensures it is comfortable and open, to match the name of the festival: Pohoda/Slavic/: peace, ease, contentment.

 Children up to 12 years of age (and including) have free admission to the festival and there’s a Children’s park available at the festival where you can have your child babysat by a professional service provider.
 The park has several attractions available, programmes for children, and a changing table as well as a family camping area.

+Over to you now.
 Do you plan to take in a music festival this summer with the kids?
 Which family friendly festivals have you gone to?
 Share your thoughts with us in the comments below.